vEnhance/1802/r11.typ

   Then if $f : cal(R) -> RR^n$ is defined everywhere continuously,
   you are *promised at least one global minimum and at least one global maximum exist*.

-  This can be a useful thing to know in advance, e.g. for something like Q1 below, where $cal(R)$ is a closed square of length $2$, you are promised in advance the answer won't be "no global min" or "no global max".
+  Useful thing to know for something like Q1 below, (where $cal(R)$ is a closed square of length $2$);
+  you know in advance the answer won't be "no global min" or "no global max".
 ]

 = Updates on course logistics